aphelps099/CA-SBDC/wp-content/plugins/jvm-rich-text-icons/readme.txt

 Add Font Awesome icons, or icons from a custom icon set to rich text fields anywhere in the Gutenberg block editor!

 == Description ==
+This plugin is a nice toolset for anyone wanting to integrate icons into the Gutenberg editor or options created with Advanced Custom Fields.

-Add inline icons to rich text fields like: paragraphs, headings, lists or buttons anywhere in the Gutenberg block editor.
+Add inline icons to rich text fields like: paragraphs, headings, lists or buttons anywhere in the Gutenberg block editor, or add a dedicated icon block from within the Gutenberg editor.

 This plugin ships with the free Font Awesome icon set as default icon set.
 You can choose between version 4.x, 5.x and version 6.x.
 This plugin also provides an easy to use interface for creating a custom icon set based on SVG icons.
 Custom icons can be upload from the plugin settings using an easy to use drag & drop uploader.

 The plugin also creates a new field type for Advanced Custom Fields (ACF) : JVM Icon.
 Now you can create custom fields that work with a the font awsome icon set or even beter: A custom created icon set.